For the unconventional few who built something real — and refuse to let it own them. We measure the whole person before we touch the portfolio.

 Most financial planning skips this and goes straight to spreadsheets.
 We don't.
 First conversation is just about your life — what matters, what doesn't, and where you want to end up.

-We map your full picture — taxes, investments, estate, risk — and find the gaps between where you are and where you said you wanted to be.
-Then we go deeper with the Da Vinci Index — a behavioral assessment that maps how you think, how you handle pressure, and whether your money is pointed at something that actually matters to you.
+We map your full picture — taxes, investments, estate, risk — and find the gaps.
+Then the Da Vinci Index maps how you think and handle pressure.
 The financial gaps are only half the picture.
 The behavioral ones are where most plans actually break.

 We put a system in place that runs without you having to think about it — but we don't disappear.
 We stay engaged, helping you navigate decisions, adjust as life changes, and make sure the plan keeps earning its place in your life.